OctoberWolf/MadeInAbyssBSFD-AP/README.md

 2. Edit the .yaml to your preferences and drop it in the players folder like normal

 ------------
-Extra Info:
+Extra Info/Known Issues:
 ------------
 1. This is an early alpha version, expect some brokenness
 2. Items are only recieved in the abyss
-3. Progressive whistles are required to proceed to the next layer
+3. Progressive whistles are required to proceed to the next layer.
+Blue for the 2nd layer, Moon for the 3rd, etc
 &nbsp;&nbsp;&nbsp;&nbsp;        Progressive whistles update correctly in logic, but the gameplay update requires you to be in Orth and open your menu...
 I think?
 4. There is a specific key required to enter Ido Front Internal and face off with Bondrewd, called "Ido Front Key"
 5. The game clears when you beat the final boss
 6. Apologies, at the moment this mod doesn't use in-game UI.
-I would like to fix this someday, but for now you must rely on the launcher or other AP tools
+I would like to fix this someday, but for now you must rely on the launcher or other AP tools to keep track of progress